codefresh-io/docs.codefresh.io/_docs/security/git-tokens.md

 Codefresh requires two types of Git tokens for authentication in GitOps, a Git Runtime token, and a Git user token.
-Both the Runtime and user tokens are Git access tokens, used for different purposes in Codefresh.
+The Runtime and user tokens are both Git access tokens, that Codefresh uses for different purposes.
+See [Git Runtime tokens versus Git user tokens in Codefresh](#git-runtime-tokens-versus-git-user-tokens-in-codefresh).

-* The Git Runtime token is unique to and mandatory for every GitOps Runtime.
-It must be provided during the Runtime installation.
+* The [Git Runtime token](#git-runtime-token-scopes) is mandatory for every GitOps Runtime.
+It must be provided during the Runtime installation, and can be a service/Robot account token.
-* The Git user token is an access token that is unique to every user in the Codefresh platform.
+* The [Git user token](#git-user-access-token-scopes) is an access token that is unique to every user in the Codefresh platform.
 It is required after installation for every Runtime which the user has access to.

-You can also create and use custom Git tokens, both for the Runtime and for users
+Users can also create and use Git tokens with custom scopes for both GitOps Runtimes and for Git repositories associated with the Runtimes that they need to access.
+See [Git user tokens with custom scopes](#git-user-tokens-with-custom-scopes).

 ## Git Runtime tokens versus Git user tokens in Codefresh
 The table below summarizes the main differences between the Git Runtime and user tokens in Codefresh.